kboroz/Almost-Free-DS-ML-AI-Nano-Micro-Degree-Guide/README.md

 # Almost-Free-ML-AI-Guide

-This Repo and the Course-Guide in PDF-format - are intended to guide you towards becoming a Data Science // Machine Learning // AI Engineering Professional.
+This repository and the accompanying course guide (in PDF format) are designed to help you on your journey toward becoming a Data Science, Machine Learning, or AI Engineering professional.

-There are plenty of platforms like Coursera, edX, Udemy, etc. who as of today even allow you to pursue a Master's Degree in all these fields.
+There are many platforms, such as Coursera, edX, and Udemy, that now even offer opportunities to pursue a Master's degree in these fields.

-Despite all good intentions and valueable credit of all participating institutions - it still might be an expensive route for many people across the globe.
+While these programs are valuable and well-credited by the institutions offering them, they can still be prohibitively expensive for many people around the world.

-As yearly tuition fees can easily hit the 10K/20K/50K barrier - this guide tries to give you some guidance to acquire comperable knowledge for less cost.
+With annual tuition fees often reaching $10,000, $20,000, or even $50,000, this guide aims to provide alternative pathways to acquiring comparable knowledge at a significantly lower cost.

-Nevertheless i have to admit that I am biased - as I personally perferred the Coursera-Platform - which is often mentioned on the guide.
+That said, I must admit a personal bias: I prefer the Coursera platform, which is frequently referenced throughout this guide.

-The idea is: you get yourself an annual subscription on this platform (often a nice discount is offered) and try to accomplish as many courses as possible.
+The idea is straightforward: secure an annual subscription on Coursera (often available at a discounted rate) and aim to complete as many relevant courses as possible.

-Depending on your previous knowledge - you might start not on the Beginner Level, which is recommended for people without proper math and IT skills.
+Depending on your prior knowledge, you may not need to start at the beginner level, which is more suitable for those without a solid foundation in mathematics or IT skills.

-On the Intermediate and Advanced Level you can choose one of the listed courses.
+At the intermediate and advanced levels, you can choose from the listed courses.

-As personal preferences might be different - some people like one course  - the others don't.
-So make your choice or take them all ;-).
+Since personal preferences vary—what works well for one person might not for another—you can decide which courses suit you best or opt to complete them all.

-All of these courses are suitable to tackle the "Professional" level courses later.
+All the courses listed are carefully selected to prepare you for tackling "professional-level" courses later on.